 They first became branded as "terrorists" by the massacre of Israeli athletes taken hostage at the 1972 Munich Olympics by the Palestinian "Black September" group.
 The abductors' intention was to trade athlete hostages for 234 Palestinians imprisoned by Israel and to awaken world awareness of Israeli crimes against their people.

 However, the plan went disastrously awry.
-Two Israeli athletes were killed heroically resisting and attacking the intruders, and the other nine hostages were killed during a botched rescue attempt by German police.
+An Israeli coach and one athlete were killed heroically resisting and attacking the early morning intruders, and the other nine hostages were killed during a botched rescue attempt by German police demanded by Israel.
 This effectively defeated their objective, to present Palestinians as victims of Israel, instead inverting the aggressor-victim relationship in the eyes of the public.

-The horror of 33 massacres committed by Israel during the Nakba and several more since then, violent dispossession of a million people between 1948 and 1950 and another quarter million in 1967, and a subsequent brutal military occupation including wholesale imprisonment of resisters, were ignored, lost behind the horror of 11 Israeli athletes killed.
-The Palestinian motives behind this tragic action were carefully evaded and obscured by the media until revealed through two brief dialogues in the 2005 film, Munich.
+The horror of 33 massacres committed by Israel during the 1948 Nakba and numerous subsequent massacres committed by Ariel Sharon's notorious special operations Unit 101 against expelled Palestian refugees in Jordan, violent dispossession of a million people between 1948 and 1950 and another quarter million in 1967, and a subsequent brutal military occupation including wholesale imprisonment and torture of many thousands of resisters including children, were ignored, lost behind the high-profile horror of 11 Israeli Olympic athletes killed.
+The Palestinian motives behind this tragic action were carefully evaded and obscured by the media for over three decades until revealed through two brief dialogues in the 2005 film, Munich.

 One must question the police decision under heavy on-site Israeli pressure to launch a clumsy and ill-prepared rescue operation.
 Were the athletes' lives risked and ultimately lost to prevent Palestinian disclosure to a watching world of well-founded grievances against Israel that might have threatened its heroic exodus myth and pretenses of democracy?
 What truths would the Palestinians have revealed if permitted to escape by plane as anticipated to present their ransom demand before the world press from a safe haven?
 Moshe Dayan vigorously insisted on the rescue attempt, overcoming the wishes of Prime Minister Golda Meir who had supported the agreement to allow the Palestinians to fly to an Arab state where all would be released.